microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/strictPropertyInitialization.md

 - `this.name` is set specifically.
 - `this.accountType` is set by default.
 - `this.email` is not set and raises an error.
-- `this.address` is declared as also being `undefined` which means it does not have to be set.
+- `this.address` is declared as potentially `undefined` which means it does not have to be set.